 Although green tea contains small amounts of caffeine, the amounts in green tea are far less than coffee or even black tea, meaning that it can help to give you energy, without the same jitters or crash.

 Green tea is rich in natural compounds called polyphenols, which are thought to help fight inflammation thanks to their powerful antioxidant properties.

 It also contains catechin, a compound that is thought to help control blood sugar levels, meaning that it could help with the metabolization of carbohydrates.
-Studies have also shown that green tea could help to boost endurance and aid in muscle gain, especially among older adults.
+Studies have also shown that green tea is one of the many super herbs that can help to boost endurance and aid in muscle gain, especially among older adults.
 Not bad for a humble cup of tea!